 You can take a look at this example below:

 The Email Collector Module is especially helpful if you would like to create leads during your conversational flows.
 You can use it to verify the email address of an end user, which is extremely valuable if the email address is the only contact detail you are collecting from your visitor.

 Difference between verification of and collection of the email address

-Explore this topic more in our article about storing the end user reply in a Custom Variable.
+You can see an example in our article on storing the end user reply in a Custom Variable.

 URL Modules are very helpful to refer to, for example, support tickets on other platforms.
 As with all Collector Modules, the main benefit of their use lies in the ability to check the format of the end user input.
 In this type, for instance, the module would verify if the end user actually provided a URL.

 In many use cases, number rows serve as identifiers to understand the customer case better.
 A Number Module supports you in verifying unique, number-based IDs such as an order number, so you can ensure a valuable service experience for your customers.

 As previously explained in the section on the Email Module, the Number Module does not store any information automatically, but only verifies whether the user input is comprised of numbers.

 You are able to define how many numbers the row must contain.
 You can do so by typing in the desired restriction in the text box Number length.
 Take a look at the example below, where the user can only respond with a number row consisting of exactly 10 numbers.